RavensbourneWebMedia/Digital_Advertising/sessions/05/README.md

 Concise documentation outlining the research stages and physical/online reading and campaign references that have contributed to the project.

-Over enhancement week, read two articles or book extracts about digital advertising in preparation for this part of your submission.
+Over the next week, read two articles or book extracts about digital advertising in preparation for this part of your submission.

+!!!ADD LIST OF BOOKS & ARTICLES HERE!!!

 ### Blog